 You don’t need to name every single module, course code with a mark for each.
 Neither do you need to give your result to FOUR or FIVE significant figures:

 72% (first class).
 You might like to pick out relevant modules, or the ones you enjoyed most.
 Employers like Google encourage applicants to emphasise courses on data structures and algorithms, but you’ll need to tailor your description to the role and be brief.
-On a one page CV, you might only have two or three lines to summarise some of the modules you’ve studied at University. 🎓
+On a one page Résumé, you’ll probably only have two or three lines to summarise some of the modules you’ve studied at University. 🎓

 Experience is where you can talk about any paid or voluntary work experience you have.
 For paid work call it